adamico/AdminShopOverhauled/README.md

 For modpack developers, they can add their own Trade Permits as a "gatekeep" in progression in the shop.
 I.E, you can lock the ability to buy and sell specific items behind a craftable trade permit, and only once you craft and redeem it you can unlock said items in the shop.

 The shop's contents can be edited though the shop.csv (Spreadsheet) file in the config folder.
 The format for adding items and categories is displayed within the csv file itself.
-You can type /reloadshop to reload the changes.
+You can type /adminshop reload to reload the changes.

+To add items with NBT, install KubeJS, then get whatever item you want (make sure you only have 1 item in your stack), then run `/kjs hand`.
+This will give you an Item in KubeJS format (starting with Item.of), which you can use in the item field on shop.csv.

 In order to add a custom trade permit, you need to add a crafting recipe for an adminshop:permit item with a NBT value "key" equal to a positive whole number, this is the "tier" of the permit, which dictates which buy/sell items are unlocked with it from the shop (the "tier" is set in the final column of the items in the shop.csv file.

+To get a permit as an admin for testing purposes, do `/adminshop givePermit [tier]`

 KubeJS is recommended to add custom crafting recipes for trade permits.
 Experience with KubeJS is recommended.
 For example, a trade permit which unlocks tier "1" recipes would be written like such:
 ```